Vienna: LGBTQ

-Vienna is regarded as the center of LGBTQ+ life in Austria.
+Vienna is regarded as the centre of LGBTQ+ life in Austria.
 The city has implemented an action plan against homophobic discrimination and has maintained an anti-discrimination unit within its administration since 1998.
 The city has several cafés, bars, and clubs frequented by the LGBTQ+ community, including the Café Savoy, a traditional coffee house established in 1896.
 In 2015, ahead of hosting the Eurovision Song Contest, Vienna introduced traffic lights featuring same-sex couples, attracting international media attention.
 Multiple rainbow crossings are dotted around the city.
 Vienna's Pride Parade is held every June.
-In 2019, when the parade hosted Europride, it attracted around 500,000 visitors.
+In 2019, when the parade hosted EuroPride, it attracted around 500,000 visitors.